1. Thou Shalt Engage In Regular Physical Exercise

 “Just say no to drugs!” – Nancy Reagan, unless you are “Too busy sayin’ yeah” like NWA.

 Phytoestrogens, as the name suggests, increase oestrogen which presumably has a negative impact on the signalling GnRH release in the brain, essentially telling the brain you have enough testosterone when you don’t.
 Phytoestrogens are predominantly found in soy products, flaxseed, tofu and donuts – doh!
-Sorry guys, but beer has a high level of phytoestrogens in it!(26).
+Sorry guys, but beer also has high levels of phytoestrogens in it(26).
 However, denial is strong in booze hounds around the globe.

 “All right, brain, I don’t like you, and you don’t like me, so let’s just do this, and I’ll get back to killing you with beer.” – Homer Simpson

 7. Thou Shalt Go Fishing And Bathe In The Glory Of The Sun

 Vitamin D is an important hormone in the synthesis of testosterone.
 You can increase your levels through sun exposure, although not so easy in the UK.
 It is also found in certain foods such as oily fish, eggs and cheese.
 One study suggested that supplementing your diet with 3,000 IU of vitamin D3 per day can increase your testosterone level by up to 25%(29).